r-hub/actions/docker-build/README.md

 * `digest`: Digest of the built image.
 * `tags`: A list of all tags added to the image.

+## Related tools and projects

+* See https://github.com/elgohr/Publish-Docker-Github-Action for a generic
+action that pushes Docker images to registries.

 ## License

 MIT @ [R Consortium](https://www.r-consortium.org/)